e2r2fx/VectorCode/docs/CONTRIBUTING.md

 This project also runs static analysis with [basedpyright](https://docs.basedpyright.com).
 GitHub Action will also run the check when a PR is submitted.
+This, as well as `ruff check`, are both included in `make lint`.

 You may also find it helpful to
 [enable logging](https://github.com/Davidyz/VectorCode/blob/main/docs/cli.md#debugging-and-diagnosing)